Zanesville Potters

 The Zanesville Potters were a minor league baseball team based in Zanesville, Ohio.
-The Potters played as members of the Class B level Central League from 1910 to 1912.
-In 1913, the Zanesville Flood Sufferers briefly continued minor league play in the Interstate League, with the team named for a major 1913 flood that affected Zanesville, just months after a tornado hit the town in 1912.
+The "Potters" played as members of the Class B level Central League from 1910 to 1912.
+In 1913, the "Zanesville Flood Sufferers" briefly continued minor league play in the Interstate League, before the team disbanded in June 1913.

+The 1913 Zanesville team was named for a major 1913 flood that affected Zanesville.
+The flood occurred just months after a tornado hit the town in 1912.